 Rob Gronkowski blasts Aaron Rodgers for 'MVP' comments

-Rob Gronkowski blasts Aaron Rodgers for 'MVP' comments originally appeared on NBC Sports Chicago
+Rob Gronkowski blasts Aaron Rodgers for 'MVP' comments originally appeared on NBC Sports Boston

 Aaron Rodgers' recent remarks about the MVP award have stirred up some strong reactions, including criticism from Rob Gronkowski.